jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IoT-Hub-Level-Agreements-SLA.md

 (3) Messages failed to be sent to a device due to system exception when a user calls an API and sends an instruction to an on-line device.

-2.3 **Service Resource Allocation Capability**
+#### 2.3 Service Resource Allocation Capability

 The IoT Hub Service provides multiple configurations.
-Therefore, users can expand IoT Hub resources in service on line by themselves based on JD Cloud configuration schemes according to concurrent device count and the demand for count of messages received and sent per month.
+Therefore, users can expand IoT Hub resources in service on line by themselves based on JD Cloud & AI configuration schemes according to concurrent device count and the demand for count of messages received and sent per month.

-2.4 **Fault Recovery Capability**
+#### 2.4 Fault Recovery Capability

-JD Cloud provides 7×24 hours of operation maintenance for the load balancer instance of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault incident response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.
+JD Cloud & AI provides 7×24 hours of operation maintenance for the load balancer instance of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault incident response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.

-2.5 **Network Access Performance**
+#### 2.5 Network Access Performance

-JD Cloud adopts BGP multi-line access to ensure the quality of network access for users.
+JD Cloud & AI adopts BGP multi-line access to ensure the quality of network access for users.

-2.6 **Service Metering Accuracy**
+#### 2.6 Service Metering Accuracy

 IoT Hub Service has an accurate and transparent metering and billing system.
-JD Cloud settles and deducts charges in real time according to actual usage of the users’ Virtual Machines.
-The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud official website.
+JD Cloud & AI settles and deducts charges in real time according to actual usage of the users’ Virtual Machines.
+The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud & AI official website.
 The user's original billing log shall be kept for at least 3 years by default for future reference.

-3 **Service Compensation Terms**
+### 3. Service Compensation Terms

-3.1 **Compensation Scope**
+#### 3.1 Compensation Scope

-In the event of failure of normal use of IoT Hub Service purchased by users due to JD Cloud’s device faults, design defects or misoperation, JD Cloud will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:
+In the event of failure of normal use of IoT Hub Service purchased by users due to JD Cloud & AI’s device faults, design defects or misoperation, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:

-(1) Caused by the system maintenance that JD Cloud has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;
+(1) Caused by the system maintenance that JD Cloud & AI has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;

-(2) Any problems caused by the network, equipment failure or configuration adjustment other than JD Cloud’s device;
+(2) Any problems caused by the network, equipment failure or configuration adjustment other than JD Cloud & AI’s device;

 (3) Caused by hacker attacks to the user’s application program or data information;